Cerys Matthews: 2000s

 Matthews appeared on the 2007 series of ITV's I'm a Celebrity...Get Me Out of Here!, which aired from 12 to 30 November.
 She was voted off one day before the final episode, coming fourth behind Jason "J" Brown, Janice Dickinson and eventual winner Christopher Biggins.
 Matthews became involved with fellow contestant Marc Bannerman after the show, but they split four months later.
 Matthews appeared at the live Guilty Pleasures concert at the Hackney Empire, London in 2007.
 She performed the Bonnie Tyler hit "Total Eclipse of the Heart" and the Dolly Parton/Kenny Rogers duet "Islands in the Stream" along with Terry Hall and the BBC Concert Orchestra.

 In an interview on the eve of the launch of her Welsh mini-album Awyren = Aeroplane, Matthews confirmed she had divorced from Riddle and temporarily moved back to her farm in Pembrokeshire.
-Awyren = Aeroplane won her the 'Contemporary Composition' award in the National Eisteddfod.
+Awyren = Aeroplane won her the "Contemporary Composition" award in the National Eisteddfod.
 The award had been resurrected and presented for the first time since 1936.
-In 2007 Matthews became Vice-President of the Welsh homelessness charity Shelter Cymru.
+In 2007, Matthews became Vice-President of the Welsh homelessness charity Shelter Cymru.
 She also accepted a role of Performing Arts Ambassador for Linden Lodge School, Wimbledon in the same year.

-Matthews joined the Welsh band Manic Street Preachers onstage at The O2 on 28 February 2008 to sing the female vocals of their 2007 hit "Your Love Alone Is Not Enough".
-She replaced Nina Persson in both the awards ceremony (within indigO2) and at the following 'Big Gig' live show (within The O2 Arena).
+Matthews joined the Welsh band Manic Street Preachers onstage at The O2 on 28 February 2008 to sing the female vocals of their 2007 hit "Your Love Alone Is Not Enough" as part of the NME awards celebrations that year.
+She replaced Nina Persson in both the awards ceremony (within indigO2) and at the following "Big Gig" live show (within The O2 Arena).

 From November 2008, Matthews sat in for Stephen Merchant and Marc Riley on BBC 6 Music and went on to present George Lamb's slot in April 2009.
-In May 2009 she presented show A Month of Sundays With...
+In May 2009, she presented the show A Month of Sundays With...
 Cerys Matthews.
-She then covered for Nemone on 6 Music from July 2009 while Nemone was on maternity leave.
+She then covered for Nemone on 6 Music from July 2009, while Nemone was on maternity leave.

 Matthews began maternity leave from November 2009 and had to finish presenting the show a month early.
 In April 2010, Matthews returned to 6 Music to present a weekend show on Sunday mornings.
 She produces and presents radio documentaries and shows, including Hook Line and Singer, where she shared her love of fishing on Radio 4.

 Matthews released her first CD in two years in October 2009.
 The album, titled Don't Look Down, was released in two versions, one in English and the other in Welsh (the title of the Welsh edition was Paid Edrych i Lawr).
 It was recorded in Providence, Rhode Island, Nashville, Seattle and London, and coincided with a two-week UK tour in October.